 To find a primary care doctor, people can begin by asking friends and relatives for recommendations.
-Or they can call a medical school and ask for a department, such as pediatrics, internal medicine, or family practice.
-Older people may want a doctor who specializes in treatment of their age group (a geriatrician) as their primary care doctor.
+Or they can call a medical school or local hospital and ask for a department, such as pediatrics, internal medicine, or family practice.
+Online survey data from patients regarding individual physicians are another source of information but should not be the only source or substitute for personal assessment.
 Many health insurance plans limit the choice of doctors and other practitioners.
 In such cases, people should consult the plan to obtain a list of participating practitioners.
 Sometimes people cannot see the doctor they have chosen because the practice no longer accepts new patients.

 For information about a doctor’s credentials, people can call the American Board of Medical Specialties (866-275-2267 toll-free) or check that organization’s web site (www.abms.org).

 The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.